iamsantto/chat-up/README.md

-# KW-Chat-App
+# Chat Up
-A single page real time chat server with multiple chat rooms.
+Single page application which can handle multiple chat rooms and real time communication between the rooms and it's members.

-Frontend : Angular.js, Bootstrap
+Built with Angular & Bootstrap on the frontend and Node.js & MongoDb on the backend.

-Backend : Node.js, Socket.io, MongoDb
+App uses Socket.io for enabling real time communication.